stevenpawley/recipeselectors/README.md

 The following feature selection methods are implemented:

-- Information Gain via the `step_infgain` function.
+- Information Gain via the `step_select_infgain` function.
 This step requires the `FSelectorRcpp` package to be installed.
-- maximum Relevancy Minimum Redundancy via the `step_mrmr` function.
+- maximum Relevancy Minimum Redundancy via the `step_select_mrmr` function.
 This step requires the `praznik` package to be installed.
-- Model-based selection from feature importances or coefficients via the `step_importance` function.
+- Model-based selection from feature importances or coefficients via the `step_select_vip` function.
 This method allows a `parsnip` model specification to be used to select a subset of features based on the models' feature importances or coefficients.
 See below for details.

 Methods that are planned to be added: